noomdalv/redux_streams/README.md

 ## Stream Service App

 This application allows users to sign in with their google account and create/edit/delete and view live streams.
 It implements a RESTFul API with JSONServer, a RTMP Server to facilitate the connection with [flv.js](https://github.com/Bilibili/flv.js/), allowing easy stream configurations through web hooks and flash video player.
 The application was tested using OBS(Open Broadcaster Software).
-The user is able to create a stream and setup an easy connection through the RTMP server with by using his stream id as the stream key.
+Users are able to create and setup an easy stream connection with the RTMP server by using the stream id as the stream key.
 <b>Example</b>
 ```
 rtmp://localhost/live/:id